mprinc/qpp/README.md

 * Support for parallelism
 	* Semaphores
 		* single resource allocation
+		* support for __naming consumers__ (great for debugging deadlocks and leaks)
+			* every time you call wait you can provide a name, and use it on signal
+			* you can also use auto-provided unique consumer id
+			* check unit test:
+				* file: test/semaphore.spec.js
+				* test: 'it should be possible to wait and signal from multiple callbacks'
 		* multiple resources allocation
 	* Semaphores hash
 		* collection of semaphores, each addressed by unique name